Syncano/syncano-cli/syncano_cli/parse_to_syncano/README.md

 For each Parse object that has a relation field a query is made -- to obtain the related objects.
 Then those related objects are added to the Syncano Data Object.
 Relations are transformed as a whole.
 In Syncano, relation fields store IDs of the related objects like this:

 ```json
 books=[1, 2, 3]
 ```

 which means that related books are those with ids: 1, 2 and 3.
 This is why the relations rebuilding process is the last one in the queue.

-The information with Syncano IDs must be known - we can't make a relation knowing only Parse IDs.
-This process can be very time consuming.
+Information about Syncano IDs must be known beforehand - we can't make a relation knowing only Parse IDs.

+Whole process can be very time consuming.
 First, because there's a need to query each parse object with relations about their related objects and second, because the Syncano free Builder account will throttles all requests when 15 request per second limit is reached.

 ## Limitations